 With inflammatory glaucoma the inflammation can either raise or lower the IOP (intraocular pressure).
 Inflammation causes white cells to form in the liquid in the front of the eye.
 The cells get trapped in the trabecular meshwork (the “drain”), blocking it.
 The fluid also becomes thicker and less likely to pass through the drain, and the trabecular beams that make up the drain swell, making the pores between them smaller.
 Inflammation can also release prostaglandins that increase the flow of fluid out of the eye between the muscle bundles of the eye.

 Pigmentary glaucoma is a secondary glaucoma caused by an accumulation of pigment in the trabecular meshwork of the eye, blocking the outflow of fluid.
-Pigmentary glaucoma is usually found in near-sighted individuals in their late 20’s to early 40’s and is more common in males than in females.
+Pigmentary glaucoma is usually found in near-sighted individuals in their late twenties to early forties and is more common in males than in females.

 Iridocorneal Endothelial syndrome or ICE syndrome is a grouping of three closely linked conditions: iris nevus (or Cogan-Reese) syndrome; Chandler’s syndrome; and essential (progressive) iris atrophy, which together also spell the acronym ICE.
 ICE syndrome is caused by the diseased lining of the cornea, which grows over the drain in the eye, blocking it, and over the iris, causing stretching and a lack of blood supply.

 Address: AMRI Medical Centre

 NO. 97 A,Southern Avenue, Near Menoka Cinema, Kol-700029